tford-dev/interactiveForm/docs/README.md

-About I am responsible for the JavaScript of this project, the HTML/CSS for this project is a template I used for implementing functionality.
+I am responsible for the JavaScript of this project, the HTML/CSS for this project is a template I used for implementing functionality.
 This project is a web form that is responsive to user input in real time.